 A dynamic and pacy winger who became a cult hero at Reading, driving them to the Premier League with his direct and exciting style.

-Jimmy Kébé's football story is one of a late bloomer who found his perfect stage.
-Born in France to Malian parents, he drifted through the youth academies of French giants without breaking through, his professional debut coming in the lower leagues with Châteauroux.
-His move to England's Reading in 2008 unlocked his potential.
-Under the management of Brian McDermott, Kébé evolved into a thrilling, old-fashioned winger.
-With blistering pace and a knack for decisive goals, he became a central figure in the Royals' 2012 campaign that saw them win the Championship and secure promotion to the Premier League.
-His relationship with the Reading fans was special, his mercurial talent embodying the team's unexpected success.
-While his top-flight stint was shorter and he later played for Crystal Palace and Leeds, his legacy is cemented at the Madejski Stadium as a player who delivered exhilarating football when it mattered most.
+Jimmy Kébé won the Championship with Reading in 2012, securing promotion to the Premier League.
+Born in France to Malian parents, he drifted through youth academies of French giants without breaking through, making his professional debut in the lower leagues with Châteauroux.
+Moving to England's Reading in 2008, he evolved into a thrilling winger with blistering pace and a knack for decisive goals.
+His relationship with Reading fans was special, his mercurial talent embodying the team's unexpected success.
+He later played for Crystal Palace and Leeds, but his legacy remains at the Madejski Stadium.

 1981–1996